Acer Predator Helios 500 is a beast of a gaming notebook with up to 8th Gen Intel Core i9+ processing - Pocket-lint

 Dual speakers and a dedicated subwoofer are built into the Helios 500 and heat evaporation is handled through Acer's proprietary AeroBlade 3D metal fans and five heat pipes.
 Fan speed can also be adjusted manually.

-It sports a 15.6-inch Full HD IPS display and upgraded 144Hz refresh rate.
-Up to 8th Gen Intel Core i7+ processing runs the show.

-The price for the latter machine is yet to be revealed, but the new Predator Helios 500 will start at £1,799 and be available from July.
+The new Predator Helios 500 will be priced from £1,799 and be available from July 2018.
+Spec it up some more, however, and that price will climb too.

 Comments